baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 3. **Enhanced Coverage Report**:

-    After running the updated pipeline,  should see an improved code coverage report that focuses on the relevant parts of r project.
+   After running the updated pipeline, We should see an improved code coverage report that focuses on the relevant parts of the project.
 The coverage results will now provide detailed insights at the class level using the XPlat format.

 ![devops-test-coverage-with-filter](/assets/dotnet-04-aspire-local-env-tests/az-devops-with-filter-test-coverage.png)